-8. Difference between ethics and morals:
+10. Difference between ethics and morals:

-Aspects Ethics Morals Definition Rules provided by an external source Principles regarding right and wrong held by an individual Source Institutions, organisations, societal norms Personal beliefs, cultural norms, religious teachings Application Specific situations and professional practices Personal behaviour and conduct Objective Maintain order and fairness in society Foster personal integrity and align with personal values Examples Medical ethics, business ethics, legal ethics Personal beliefs about honesty, integrity, kindness Origin External and often codified Internal and subjective Scope Consistent within a profession or society Varies between individuals Enforcement Enforced by external bodies (e.g., professional organisations, legal systems) Self-governed and enforced by individual conscience Flexibility Can change over time to reflect new norms or societal changes More stable over time, but can evolve with personal growth
+Aspects Ethics Morals Definition Rules provided by an external source Principles regarding right and wrong held by an individual Source Institutions, organisations, societal norms Personal beliefs, cultural norms, religious teachings Application Specific situations and professional practices Personal behaviour and conduct

+Objective Maintain order and fairness in society Foster personal integrity and align with personal values Examples Medical ethics, business ethics, legal ethics Personal beliefs about honesty, integrity, kindness Origin External and often codified Internal and subjective Scope Consistent within a profession or society Varies between individuals Enforcement Enforced by external bodies (e.g., professional organisations, legal systems) - Flexibility Can change over time to reflect new norms or societal changes More stable over time, but can evolve with personal growth

 - 1. Recommendations based on user behavior and location data.

 - 2. b. i.

-- 3. a. i), ii) and iv)
+- 3. a. a. i), ii) and iv)